alonsodlpp/Castille-Leon-maps/README.md

 El enlace para ver la aplicación web en Streamlit Cloud es: https://share.streamlit.io/alonsodlpp/castille-leon-maps/cyl_maps.py

-# Castilla y León en mapas
+# Castilla y León maps

 In this project a web app has been created which shows, by means of interactive maps, the results of the elections in Castilla y León.